MDunlopGray/Git_class_notes/README.md

 * https://slack.com/
 * Use a personal email address
-* Send me your email address, so I can invite you to _eatstraw_ Slack team: https://eatstraw.slack.com
+* Send me your email address, so I can invite you to the _eatstraw_ Slack team: https://eatstraw.slack.com
 * Explore Slack
 * Send a message to a public channel
 * Send a direct message to someone